-Table 10.
+Table 11.
 Antiretroviral Options for Patients with Virologic Failure

 |Clinical Scenario||Type of Failing Regimen||Resistance Considerations||New Regimen Optionsa,b||Goal|

-|First Regimen Failure||NNRTI + 2 NRTIs||Most likely resistant to NNRTI +/- 3TC/FTC (i.e., NNRTI mutations +/- M184V/I, without resistance to other NRTIs)c||
+|First Regimen Failure||NNRTI plus 2 NRTIs||Most likely resistant to NNRTI +/- 3TC/FTC (i.e., NNRTI mutations +/- M184V/I).c Additional NRTI mutations may also be present.||

-|Boosted PI + 2 NRTIs||Most likely no resistance or resistance only to 3TC/FTC (i.e., M184V/I, without resistance to other NRTIs)c||
+|Boosted PI plus 2 NRTIs||Most likely no resistance, or resistance only to 3TC/FTC (i.e., M184V/I, without resistance to other NRTIs)c||

-|INSTI + 2 NRTIs||3TC/FTC (i.e., only M184V/I, without resistance to other NRTIs)c||
+|INSTI plus 2 NRTIs||No INSTI resistance (can have 3TC/FTC resistance, i.e., only M184V/I, usually without resistance to other NRTIs)c||

-|EVG or RAL +/- 3TC/FTC (i.e., INSTI mutations +/- M184V/I, without resistance to other NRTIs)c
+|EVG or RAL +/- 3TC/FTC resistance

-Resistance to first-line DTG is rare
+Resistance to first-line BIC or DTG is rare

 |Second Regimen Failure and Beyond||Drug resistance with active treatment options||Use past and current genotypic +/- phenotypic resistance testing and ART history in designing new regimen||